UniMath/agda-unimath/src/structured-types/equivalences-retractive-types.lagda.md

 under `X` is a
-[morphism of retractive types](structured-types.morphisms-retractive-types.md) whose underlying map is an [equivalence](foundation-core.equivalences.md) of types, i.e., it is an equivalence `f : A ≃ B` such that the following [tetrahedron](foundation.commuting-tetrahedra-of-maps.md) commutes
+[morphism of retractive types](structured-types.morphisms-retractive-types.md) whose underlying map is an [equivalence](foundation-core.equivalences.md) of types.
+I.e., it is an equivalence `f : A ≃ B` such that the following [tetrahedron](foundation.commuting-tetrahedra-of-maps.md) commutes

 ```text